 We have audited the accompanying consolidated balance sheets of Synalloy Corporation (the "Company") and subsidiaries as of January 3, 2009 and December 29, 2007, and the related consolidated statements of operations, shareholders' equity and cash flows for each of the years in the three-year period ended January 3, 2009.
 Our audit also included the financial statement schedule listed in Item 15(a)2 of the Company's Annual Report on Form 10-K. We also have audited the Company's internal control over financial reporting as of January 3, 2009, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Company's management is responsible for these consolidated financial statements and schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on the Company's internal control over financial reporting based on our audits.
+The Company's management is responsible for these consolidated financial statements and schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial statements and an opinion on the Company's internal control over financial reporting based on criteria.
+Control over financial statements and an opinion on the Company's internal control over financial reporting based on criteria established in Internal control over financial statements and an opinion on the Company's internal control over financial reporting based on criteria established in Item 15(a)2 or financial statements and an opinion on the Company's internal control over financial reporting based on our audits.